HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 At this point, we use the following three attributes:

-- The `on` attribute specifies the target document location.
+- `on` attribute specifies the target document location.
-- The `to` attribute, specifying the method or function to call.
+- `to` attribute specifyies the method or function to call.
-- The `with` attribute specifies the call parameters.
+- `with` attribute specifies the call parameters.
 We can also use the content of `request` to define call parameters.

-In order to observe the execution result of the request asynchronously, we can use the `as` attribute to define a static named variable for the request, and use the `observe` tag to observe its result.
+In order to observe the execution result of the request asynchronously, we can use `as` attribute to define a static named variable for the request, and use `observe` tag to observe its result.
 Therefore, we can use the following adverb attributes in this tag:

-- The `synchronously` attribute is used to specify the execution result of the synchronous waiting request.
+- `synchronously` attribute is used to specify the execution result of the synchronous waiting request.
 It is the default value and generally does not need to be explicitly specified.
-- `asynchronously` attribute, used to specify asynchronously wait for the execution result.
+- `asynchronously` attribute is used to specify asynchronously wait for the execution result.
-- The `noreturn` attribute is used to specify that the processing side of the request is not required to send the corresponding response message.
+- `noreturn` attribute is used to specify that the processing side of the request is not required to send the corresponding response message.

-Similar to `init`, when using the `as` attribute in the `request` tag to name a request, we can also use the `at` attribute to specify the binding location of the name (that is, the namespace).
+Similar to `init`, when using `as` attribute in `request` tag to name a request, we can also use `at` attribute to specify the binding location of the name (i.e. the namespace).

-When we specify a simple method with the `to` attribute, the value of the `with` attribute will be passed as an argument to the method.
+When we specify a simple method with `to` attribute, the value of `with` attribute will be passed as an argument to the method.
 As in the following example:

 ```hvml
      <request on="#my-video" to="doSomething" with="['value for foo', 'value for bar']" />